ElderLawLocator

 Guardianship becomes necessary when a person becomes incapacitated without having signed a durable power of attorney, or when no one is willing or able to serve as agent under an existing power of attorney, or when the existing documents are being challenged.

-This is why elder law attorneys strongly encourage families to put documents in place before a health crisis, while the person still has legal capacity to sign.
+This is why families often ask counsel about putting documents in place before a health crisis, while the person still has legal capacity to sign.

 The Florida guardianship process